 .
 Recently, BioCyc

-, a database collection of microbial metabolic pathways, successfully moved to the subscription-based model with support from Phoenix.
-Repbase is following the example of these two successfully transitioned databases.
+, a curated, open-source, web-accessible resource for functional analysis of agricultural plant and animal gene products, successfully moved to the subscription-based model with support from Phoenix.
+Repbase is following the examples of these three successfully transitioned databases.
 Subscription revenues will be invested into curation, operation, and outreach for Repbase.

 Our goal is to keep subscription prices as low as possible while still being able to support Repbase as a resource.
 We will be offering subscriptions at both the individual and academic institutional level.
 Subscription information and pricing can be found here.

 - Email your librarian.
 The best way to ensure continued access to Repbase is to send an email in support of an institutional subscription to your librarian.
 In most cases the library will pay for the subscription if they are able, meaning you wouldn't have to pay for it with your own funding.
 If you're unsure of what to write, feel free to use or modify the following template:

 Dear (Librarian), I would like to request an institutional subscription to Repbase (www.girinst.org/repbase).
 Repbase is a fundamental database for eukaryotic genome studies.
 It is essential to my work and that of my colleagues.
 Further subscription information can be found by emailing email@example.com.
 Thank you for your consideration.